Sensitivity-conditioning: Beyond Singular Perturbation for Control Design on Multiple Time Scales: Sensitivity-conditioning for two systems

 Given Assumption~\ref{ass:sys2sensinv}, local existence and uniqueness \cite[Thm.~3.1]{khalil2002nonlinear} of a solution $x_i(t)$ for \eqref{eq:sys2predsens} are guaranteed if: \begin{ass} The vector field $f_2(x_1,x_2) + S_{x_1}^{x_2}(x_1,x_2)f_1(x_1,x_2)$ is locally Lipschitz continuous. \end{ass} For more insight on the benefits of \eqref{eq:sys2predsens}, we advance some results, that specialize the more general Theorem~\ref{thm:sysNpredsensstab} (presented later in Section~\ref{sec:multits}) to the case of two interconnected systems.
-The first proposition shows that once $x_2$ hits the steady state $x_2^s(x_1)$, it remains at steady-state even if $\dot{x}_1 \neq 0$.
+The first proposition shows that \rr{the singleton $\{x_2^s(x_1)\}$ is a positively invariant set, i.e.,} once $x_2$ hits the steady state $x_2^s(x_1)$, it remains at $x_2^s(x_1)$ even if $\dot{x}_1 \neq 0$: